Is Investing in Government Debt in 2025 Profitable? Returns, Risks, and a Real Comparison

 Conclusion

-However, it is essential to assess whether this investment aligns with each investor’s financial needs and objectives.
-Government debt is not a one-size-fits-all solution: while it guarantees capital and interest if held to maturity, liquidity remains limited during the investment period.
-In summary, government debt is a solid and effective alternative for those who prioritize security and seek to complement their portfolios with a defensive investment option.
+However, it is essential to assess whether this investment fits the needs and financial goals of each investor profile.
+Government debt is not a universal solution: although it guarantees principal and interest if held to maturity, liquidity is limited during the investment term.
+In summary, government debt is a solid and effective alternative for those who prioritize safety and want to complement their portfolios with a defensive option.